dhurlburtusa/shortcuts/ansible/ansible-notes.md

 For each play in a playbook, you get to choose which machines (aka hosts) in your infrastructure to target and what remote user to complete the tasks as.

+It is important to understand that, within a play, all hosts are going to get the same task directives.
+It is the purpose of a play to map a selection of hosts to tasks.

+When running the playbook, hosts with failed tasks are taken out of the rotation for the entire playbook.

 ### Reusability

 A playbook can be decomposed into smaller files and then reused.
 There are